KartikPandeyindia/home-brewed_data_structures/README.md

 When I said home-brewed; I didn't mean to create my own new DS because I can't but I'll try to sketch out the generic or unique ones or whatever that piques my interest.
 Moving this way forward, I feel why not extend this idea to Algorithms?
 I am doing nothing out of new just remaking things.
 This is very possible, fun and useful.
 I always wondered there would be (as there are) more interesting algorithms other than the standard one of sorting and searching taught to us.
 I am specially interested in Signal Processing, Time Series and Neural Network one.
 They are specially interesting to me.
 However, I'll start with the standard ones first.

+### 07/10/23
+I should still learn to write leetcode problems in C++.
+Because it just happens to be more popular; I would benefit more from learning a shared language than one that is foreign.
+I am very certain of one thing, that you write code for others.